kdbanman/nodes/README.md

 ####selection modifier and modifier set development

-the selection modifier menu dynamically populates with actions to modify the current selection. each menu item corresponds to a different selection modifier, and the items are inserted into the menu if they are compatible with the current selection. to create one, write and compile a java class that inherits from one of the abstract classes `Modifier` or `ModifierSet`. for nodes to see your class, add its name to `resources/modifier_registry` or `resources/modifierset_registry`, respectively.
+the selection modifier menu and middle click list dynamically populate with actions to modify the current selection. each list/menu item corresponds to a different selection modifier, and the items are inserted into the menu if they are compatible with the current selection. to create one, write and compile a java class that inherits from one of the abstract classes `Modifier` or `ModifierSet`.
+Then nodes will automatically find your class and load it.

 ####dependencies